Search for a rare disease

 Transmission is autosomal dominant with complete penetrance and genetic counseling is recommended.

-Treatment is multidisciplinary and includes use of special shoes, inserts and/or ankle foot orthoses; forearm crutches, canes, wheelchairs for the most severe cases as needed for mobility; surgery as needed for severe pes cavus; exercise for muscle strengthening as tolerated, stretching to prevent Achilles' tendon shortening, and regular foot examination for pressure sores, are recommended.
-Occupational therapy focused on strategies/tools to help patients with activities of daily living is useful, especially for those with hand weakness.
+Treatment is multidisciplinary and includes use of special shoes, inserts and/or ankle foot orthoses; forearm crutches, canes, and wheelchairs for the most severe cases, as needed for mobility; surgery for severe pes cavus, as needed; exercise for muscle strengthening, as tolerated; stretching to prevent Achilles' tendon shortening; and regular foot examination for pressure sores.
+Occupational therapy focused on strategies/tools to help patients with daily living activities is useful, especially for those with hand weakness.

 CMT1 is slowly progressive and affected individuals experience long plateau periods without obvious deterioration.
 Most patients remain ambulatory throughout life and have a normal lifespan.